 Las Posadas: Advent, Tradition, & Abuela’s Hot Chocolate

-by Advent and Christmas, History of the Church
+by Advent, History of the Church

 Las Posadas is an Advent tradition begun by Hispanic Catholics in the 16th century.
 Las Posadas means “the Inns,” and like a typical novena lasting nine days, the celebration spans the nine days before Christmas.